kora-projects/kora-docs/mkdocs/docs/en/documentation/junit5.md

     annotated component and control the behavior of its methods with `Mockito` or the methods will return default values: `void`, default values for primitives, empty collections and `null` for all other objects.

     The stub component will be injected as a dependency into the arguments and/or fields of the test class and into all components that required it as a dependency.
-    All dependent components that are not required anywhere else within the test will be excluded for non-necessity.
+    All dependent components that are not required anywhere else within the test will be excluded as unnecessary.

     Example of a test using a `@Mock` component and injecting a mock in a field: